magento-hackathon/Hackathon_MageMonitoring/README.md

 --------------
 * Remove all extension files from your Magento installation
 * Via modman: `modman remove Hackathon_MageMonitoring`
-* Via composer, remove the line of your composer.json related to `magento-hackathon/hackathon_magemonitoring`
+* Via composer, remove the line of your composer.json related to `magento-hackathon/hackathon_magemonitoring` and do `php composer.phar update`

 ### Core Contributors